Canyala/create-script-lib/README.md

 source ~/.profile
 ```

-### Local bin folder
+### Prepare a local bin folder

 The `local-publish.sh` and the `create-script-lib` scripts requires a `~/bin` folder to publish to.
-If you do not have such a folder you must create one.
+If you do not have such a folder you need to create one.

 How to create a bin folder: